jackbereson/1-mvc-spring-boot/API_CURL_COMMANDS.md

 ## Authentication Notes

-- Replace `<TOKEN>` with the actual JWT token received from login/register
+- Replace `<ACCESS_TOKEN>` with the actual JWT access token received from login/register
-- Replace `<ADMIN_TOKEN>` with a JWT token from an admin user
+- Replace `<ADMIN_TOKEN>` with a JWT access token from an admin user
 - All user management endpoints (`/api/v1/users/**`) require ADMIN role
-- All endpoints that require authentication expect the token in the `Authorization` header with the format: `Bearer <TOKEN>`
+- All endpoints that require authentication expect the token in the `Authorization` header with the format: `Bearer <ACCESS_TOKEN>`
-- The JWT token expires after the configured expiration time (default: 24 hours)
+- The access token expires after the configured expiration time (default: 24 hours / 86400000ms)
+- The refresh token expires after 7 days (604800000ms)
+- Use the `/api/v1/auth/refresh` endpoint to get a new access token using your refresh token
 - If the token is invalid or expired, you'll receive a 401 Unauthorized response

 ---